zyang1580/DCR/README.md

 best_kwai.ipynb
 ```
 The best models and datsets can be downloaded at the [URL](https://rec.ustc.edu.cn/share/59a3e280-253c-11ed-aad3-51d42ffa3214).
 The instruction for downloading can be found at [data/README.md](data/README.md).

+***NOTE: the file name of the best models records the corresponding best hyper-parameters.

 ### 3.2 Start from Scratch
 + If you use a new dataset, you need to: